 Infertility Treatment Questions and Answers

 If you are affected by infertility, trust the professionals at Cobb Women’s Health to provide top-rated treatment.
 We can help improve your sexual health.
-Call us today or schedule an appointment online.
+Call us today or request an appointment online.
 We are conveniently located at 1810 Mulkey Road Suite 102, Austell, GA 30106.

-to ovulation disorders to no identifiable reason at all.
+To ovulation disorders to no identifiable reason at all.
 For those who are struggling to get pregnant, know that you are not alone: problems getting or staying pregnant affect about 10% of females in the United States from the ages of 15 to 44.
 Fortunately, there are several things a woman can do to improve their chances of getting pregnant, and diagnosing the cause of conceptional problems is the first step.

 Infertility in women refers to the inability to conceive or carry a pregnancy to full-term.
 It is a common condition, affecting the lives of over six million Americans under 45 years of age.
 A woman is considered infertile if they have not been able to get pregnant for one year.
 If they are 35 or older, this timeframe is reduced to six months.
 Infertility can be caused by problems affecting any aspect of conception, including ovulation, egg transportation, fertilization and implantation.